 OhioMHAS is supportive of both treatment options for addiction, as long as the programs are evidence-based and provide support in recovery.
-Both inpatient or outpatient services can be effective, but inpatient care in Ohio, like The Bluffs, can provide mental health and behavioral healthcare, ongoing support and a warm environment to help a person learn how to live a balanced life in recovery.
+Both inpatient or outpatient services can be effective, but inpatient care in Ohio, like Vertava Health of Ohio, can provide mental health and behavioral healthcare, ongoing support and a warm environment to help a person learn how to live a balanced life in recovery.

 The Ohio Opioid Crisis

 Compared to the rest of the nation, Ohio has been one of the states hit hardest by the opioid crisis.
 In 2016, 86% of all overdose deaths in Ohio involved opioids, with over 3,600 people dying from an opioid-related overdose.
 The staggering number of deaths overwhelms individuals, families, and communities across Ohio.